tdkehoe/triggerable-firebase-functions-with-angular/README.md

 If you look in `app.module.ts` you'll see some new imported modules.
 In `environment.ts` you'll see your new Firebase credentials.

-## Create Firestore database
-Open your Firebase console and open your project.
-Click on `Cloud Firestore`, `Create database`, and `Start in test mode`.

 ## Install Firebase
 Open the official documentation for (Get started: write, test, and deploy your first functions)[https://firebase.google.com/docs/functions/get-started].